semiotic-ai/autoagora-indexer-service/README.md

 It will build 2 containers:

 - `indexer-service:v0.19.3-querylogspatch`: The patched `indexer-service`.
-- `autoagora-indexer-service:v0.19.3`: The AutoAgora-wrapped `indexer-service`.
+- `autoagora-indexer-service:v0.1.1-0.19.3`: The AutoAgora-wrapped `indexer-service`.

+  Where the version is of the form `{autoagora-indexer-service version}-{indexer-service version}`.

 ```sh
 make